artsy/README/playbooks/open-sourcing.md

 If both of these are set to off, that implies that new contributions will have to come from branches on the main Artsy repo, so you might also need to

 - [ ] Update the project's README to describe the new required contribution style
-- [ ] Add the project to the [list of repos](https://github.com/artsy/peril-settings/blob/master/org/ossPRsForbidForks.ts) for which Peril will enforce this check

 ## Update the license